transparency-dev/trillian-tessera/README.md

 The code you write that calls Tessera is referred to as a personality, because it tailors the generic library to your ecosystem.

 Before starting to write your own personality, it is strongly recommended that you have familiarized yourself with the provided personalities referenced in [Getting Started](#getting-started).
-When writing your Tessera personality, the biggest decision you need to make first is which of the native drivers to use:
+When writing your Tessera personality, the first decision you need to make is which of the native drivers to use:
  *   [GCP](./storage/gcp/)
  *   [AWS](./storage/aws/)
  *   [MySQL](./storage/mysql/)